arcxp-ce-support/Fusion-Training-User-Stories/README.md

 If you are continuing this training from the last user story, then keep working on your current branch USERNAME-fusion-training.

-If you are starting this training from the sixth user story (task Fusion-06), then follow the steps under "What's next?" on the README file in the (https://github.com/wapopartners/Fusion-Training-User-Stories/blob/fusion-01/README.md)[fusion-01] branch - but checkout from fusion-09 instead.
+If you are starting this training from the tenth user story (task Fusion-10), then follow the steps under "What's next?" on the README file in the (https://github.com/wapopartners/Fusion-Training-User-Stories/blob/fusion-01/README.md)[fusion-01] branch - but checkout from fusion-09 instead.

 ## New Task: User Story 10